 Field Screening Results

-As discussed above in Sections 4.2.2 and 4.2.3, field screening of the cover soil did not identify evidence such as staining, odors, discoloration, and/or sheen, with the exception of trace sheen and moderate odor observed in borings TS-SB-02 and TS-SB-05 (Transfer Station).
-Headspace readings were below 10.0 ppm.
+As discussed above in Sections 4.2.2 and 4.2.3, field screening of the cover soil did not identify evidence such as staining, odors, discoloration, or sheen, with the exception of trace sheen and moderate odor observed in borings TS-SB-02 and TS-SB-05 (Transfer Station).
+Headspace readings for all the soil samples were below 10.0 ppm.

 Potential Reuse Criteria

 The primary purpose of the cover soil investigation was to evaluate the cover soil’s potential for reuse within the proposed remedial design.
 The appropriate criteria for comparison with analytical results will be dependent on the design alternatives and details.
-For the purpose of providing context and a potential set of criteria for comparison, the results of the soil cover investigation were compared to the MPCA Best Management Practices for the Off-Site Reuse of Unregulated Fill (Unregulated Fill: MPCA, 2012) and Dakota County Ordinance 110, Solid Waste Management.
-These criteria, which are likely more conservative than would be required based on future land use scenarios, are listed below:
+For the purpose of providing context and a potential initial set of criteria for comparison, the results of the soil cover investigation were compared to the MPCA Best Management Practices for the Off-Site Reuse of Unregulated Fill (Unregulated Fill: MPCA, 2012) and Dakota County Ordinance 110, Solid Waste Management.
+These criteria, which are likely more conservative than would be required based on likely future land use scenarios (e.g., soil cover at a restricted access landfill or soil that will be covered by a future commercial redevelopment, etc.), are listed below:

 free from solid waste, debris, asbestos-containing material, visual staining, and chemical odor